tailwindlabs/tailwindcss/source/docs/plugins.blade.md

 ## Escaping class names

-Use the `e` function to escape strings that you want to use as part of a class name but contain invalid characters.
+If your plugin generates classes that contain user-provided strings, you can use the `e` function to escape those class names to make sure non-standard characters are handled properly automatically.

-For example, this plugin generates a set of `.rotate-{angle}` utilities and uses the `e` function to escape values like `1/4`:
+For example, this plugin generates a set of `.rotate-{angle}` utilities where `{angle}` is a user provided string.
+The `e` function is used to escape the concatenated class name to make sure classes like `.rotate-1/4` work as expected:

 ```js